Nepal Tour9 Packages

 Need Help?
 Call Us+977 9851042153

-This Blog is intended Mountain porters in Nepal are some of the strongest men and women on earth.
-These rugged people carry loads for the trekking and expedition industry, working for only a few dollars a day.
+This Blog is intended for Mountain porters in Nepal are some of the strongest men and women on earth.
+These mountain heroes carry loads for the trekking and expedition industry, working for only a few dollars a day.
 Porters can be seen carrying loads of over 60 kg at altitudes exceeding 5,000 Meters.
 This is often done in cotton jackets and sandals.
 Porters are typically lowland farmers who migrate to the popular trekking routes in search of work.
 The money they earn while trekking is essential to the cash-starved local economies of rural Nepal.

 Some trekking agencies are often unwilling or unable to provide their porters with even the most basic facilities, and many mountain porters have limited education, and some possess little or no literacy skills.
-Porters, being unorganized and desperate for work, are unable to speak out against those that exploit them.
+Porters, being unorganized and desperate for work, are unable to speak out against those who exploit them.
 This is why they are often vulnerable to exploitation and lack the confidence to speak up for their rights.

 Considering this fact, dedicating ourselves to improving the guide and porters working conditions and dreaming to set an example to the trekking operators and trekkers, we have established a trekking company called Wilderness Excursion with the vision “A world in which trekkers experience the magnificence of the Nepali Himalaya and its people while porters and their families live with economic, social and environmental justice,” and our efforts are aimed at creating a strong backbone for the trekking industry.